 ROBERT E. SMITH SCHOOL OF NURSING.
+The School of Nursing was named for Mr. Robert E. Smith in 2009 for his generous scholarships to students.
 The City of Cleveland donated the Old City Hospital to Delta State University in 1985.
 In 1988 and 1989 the Legislature made renovation funds available to convert this facility into the School of Nursing.
 This building provides a self-contained atmosphere of faculty offices, classrooms, and labs for the educational purposes of Delta State University graduate and undergraduate student nurses.
 The 12,000-square-foot facility was occupied in June, 1991.
+Since this time, a simulation lab, classroom expansion, and a computer lab has been completed.